ustwo/objective-c-style-guide/README.md

 ## Spaces vs. Tabs

 We use spaces for indentation.
 Do not use tabs in your code.
 You should set your editor to emit spaces when you hit the tab key.
+One tab equals 4 spaces.

 ## Line Length
 Try to avoid long lines.
 Use soft wrap if possible and wherever readability requires it we split the line.